joelcollinsdc/rails-api-search/README.md

 # Assumptions

 * On recent searches sidebar, "date" refers to initial creation date of search term (first time a search was run)
+* Only successful API searches should be recorded